lmcdonough/SR-FlaskApi/README.md

 This is a basic Flask app with a simple api.

-Below is the api documentation
+Below is the api documentation, I am using curl in my examples.

 To receive all messages:
 curl http://my-website.com/history/messages